 It’s important to note that even if you live in a no-fault insurance province, someone will still be found at fault in an accident.
 No-fault insurance means that your insurance company will pay your claim no matter who is found at fault, not that there is no fault at all.
-This misunderstanding is common and can lead to confusion when an accident does occur.

-When You Disagree With a Fault Determination
+What to Do If You Disagree with a Fault Determination

-Providing your insurance company with all of the facts from the start, taking pictures at the scene, and giving detailed and accurate statements can help insurance companies make the right determination.
+Providing your insurance company with all of the facts from the start, taking pictures at the scene, and giving detailed and accurate statements can help them make the right determination.
 Although it might not avoid all situations in which an appeal becomes necessary, cooperating with the investigation is the best way to ensure an outcome that is satisfactory to everyone.

 Some Insurers Are More Forgiving Than Others

 If you’ve been involved in a collision and are found to have been at fault, whether wholly or partially, the accident may impact your insurance rates.
 Each insurer, however, will rate your collision differently.
 Some insurers are more forgiving than others which is why it’s prudent to shop around for the best car insurance quotes.